National and International Important Days In June

 15 June – World elder abuse awareness day

-World Elder Abuse Awareness Day (WEAAD) is commemorated each year on 15 June aimed to promote a better understanding of abuse and neglect of older persons by raising awareness of the cultural, social, economic, and demographic processes affecting elder abuse and neglect.
+World Elder Abuse Awareness Day (WEAAD) is commemorated each year on 15 June aimed to promote a better understanding of abuse and neglect of older persons.
+The day raises awareness of the cultural, social, economic, and demographic processes affecting elder abuse and neglect.
 WEAAD involves activities to bring greater recognition of the mistreatment of older adults wherever they live throughout the world and to highlight the need for appropriate action.

 15 June – Global Wind Day